6. Plants

 Pushback

-There is an often cruel world that farm animals inhabit beyond our sight that we are part of creating, and therefore, we must bear our part of the moral responsibility for it.
-Justifying the suffering and slaughter of sentient beings for unnecessary food items must be held to an exceptionally high ethical and philosophical bar.
-Using our intelligence to displace our uneasiness about the treatment of animals is a sign that we fear the ethical mirror; that we fear questioning our treatment of the lives we affect, lives we have been involved in taking the power and agency from.
-In our current culture of distraction and mindless consumerism, it is heroic to stare unblinking into the ethical mirror.
+There is an often cruel world that farm animals inhabit beyond our sight that we are part of creating, and therefore, we must bear our part of the moral responsibility for.
+Justifying the suffering and slaughter of sentient beings for luxury food items must be held to an exceptionally high ethical and philosophical bar.
+Using our intelligence to displace our uneasiness about the treatment of animals is a sign that we fear a true reckoning with ourselves; that we fear questioning our part in the sentient lives we affect, lives that have unjustly had power and agency taken from them.
+In our current culture of distraction and mindless consumerism, the heroic stance is to fearlessly question our own integrity.

 Moral seriousness